lcarlaw/meso/README.md

 ### To do:
 - [ ] Add DCAPE
-- [ ] Build simple Cressman or barnes surface analysis?
+- [ ] Update divisor in surface vorticity term of NST for 13-km grid (25 compared to 8?)
-- [ ] Create gridded "on-the-fly" storm motion to refine ESRH, deviant tornado, etc. calculations.
+- [ ] Create gridded "on-the-fly" storm motion to refine ESRH, deviant tornado, etc. calculations?
 - [X] Figure out GR's polygon fill rules: stripes on contour-filled plots (sort of?)
 - [X] Centralized hosting of `windicons.png`.
 Changes to `barbconfigs` in config file
 - [ ] Add capability to output images (.tif, high-res .png) of mesoanalysis parameters & upper-air variables